paritytech/polkadot/roadmap/implementers-guide/src/node/availability/availability-distribution.md

 ## Protocol

-This subsystem has no associated peer set right now, but instead relies on a request/response protocol, defined by `Protocol::AvailabilityFetching`.
+This subsystem has no associated peer set right now, but instead relies on a request/response protocol, defined by `Protocol::ChunkFetching`.

 Input: